Knio/dominate/README.markdown

 Usage
 =====
-All these examples assume you have executed `from html import *` previously.
+All these examples assume you have executed `from xhtml11 import *` previously.

 Hello, pyy!
 -----------